 Get a Free Prilosec Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Prilosec lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Prilosec lawsuits.
 We are handling individual litigation nationwide and currently accepting new kidney damage cases in all 50 states.

 Free Confidential Prilosec Lawyer Evaluation: Again, if you were injured by Prilosec side effects, you should contact our law firm immediately for a free case evaluation.
 You may be entitled to a settlement by filing an omeprazole lawsuit and a Prilosec lawyer can help.